piccolo-orm/piccolo/CONTRIBUTING.md

 The aim of Piccolo is to build a fantastic ORM and query builder, with a world class admin GUI, which makes developers happy and productive.
 There are lots of ways to get involved. 🚀

 The community is friendly and responsive.
-You don't have to be a Python or database ninja to get involved. 🥷
+You don't have to be a Python or database ninja to contribute. 🥷

 ---